DigitexOfficial/api-docs/source/index.html.md

 You can use our API to get the market data and manage your orders on Digitex Futures Exchange.

-Visit https://github.com/DigitexOfficial/api-docs to leave your feedback.
+Visit <a href='https://github.com/DigitexOfficial/api-docs'></a> to leave your feedback.
 Code example is located in `examples` folder.

 # REST API